A creative heart in hiding

 After earning a business degree with a focus in marketing, I catapulted myself into the corporate world where my eyes were opened to the inside and outside workings of a successful company.
 I acted like a sponge.
 I soaked up every ounce of experience and knowledge I could, learning from some of the most incredible leaders.
 I was paving my own path to "success" at an impressive speed.
 But something deep down wouldn't let go of my longing to create.

 It became my escape.
 A place where I could leave behind the confusion of my twenties, the pressure of my office job, and just BE.
 It was a place where I could be present with a new and beautiful perspective.
 This place of passion and comfort quickly grew into a love that I could no longer keep tucked away.
 I knew I was meant to build it into something bigger, something that would bring joy to others.
 So, I made a (really, really scary) decision . . .
 I started over.
 I left a very well paying job with incredible benefits to build my own business.
 There was a lot of uncertainty at that time in my life, but one thing I knew for sure was that this road I was about to take was absolutely where I was meant to be.

 When I left my promising career in the corporate world to start my photography business and pursue the unknown, I was terrified.
 I was new to a saturated market and had zero business scheduled.
 Giving myself no other choice but to continue chasing this dream of mine, I applied every bit of marketing experience and knowledge I had collected over the years to the launch and growth of my business.

 I received a slew of inquiries within weeks, and in less than two months, I had completely filled my calendar for the upcoming year.

-It wasn't long before other creatives in the wedding industry started to reach out and ask for help with their businesses.
+It wasn't long before other creatives started to reach out and ask for help with their businesses.
 I quickly discovered that my passion not only lay in photography but also in helping others gain confidence, build effective marketing plans, and convert their dream careers into reality.